 Confirming the Answer Without Cross-Checking

 Often, students are in a hurry to attempt questions for the GRE and GMAT and in a rush of doing so they end up making the option without cross-checking which may tend to be wrong.
 Some questions are designed in GRE and GMAT to judge the presence of mind of a candidate and tend to be tricky.
 The option that seems to be right at first may at times be wrong.
 It is, thus, important to cross-check the option every time a candidate confirms an option.
-This will help them avoid silly mistakes and perform better in the test.
+This will help them avoid silly mistakes and perform better on the test.

 Avoiding Proper Rest